FedST: Secure Federated Shapelet Transformation for Time Series Classification: Experiments

 Overall, an individual $\Pi_{DP}$-based acceleration ($+\Pi_{\mathtt{DP}}$) brings 1.01-73.59x of improvement over $\Pi_{FedSS-B}$.
 The sorting-based (\texttt{+Sorting}) technique gives 1.01-96.17x of speedup alone and the F-stat-based method (+$\mathtt{Q_{F}}$) individually achieves 1.01-107.76x of speedup.
 The combination of these techniques is always more effective than each individual. $\Pi_{DP}$-based and Sorting-based methods together (+$\Pi_{\mathtt{DP}}$+\texttt{Sorting}) contribute 15.12-630.97x of improvement, while the combination of the $\Pi_{DP}$-based and F-stat-based techniques (+$\Pi_{\mathtt{DP}}$+$\mathtt{Q_{F}}$) boosts the protocol efficiency by 32.22-2141.64x.

-We notice from Figure~\ref{subfig:search_M} that the time of $\Pi_{FedSS-B}$ is dominated by the distance computation when $M$ is small.
+We notice \zyw{in} \zy{Fig.~\ref{subfig:search_M}} that the time of $\Pi_{FedSS-B}$ is dominated by the distance computation when $M$ is small.
 In this case, $+\Pi_{\texttt{DP}}$ is more effective.
 With the increase of $M$, the quality measurement step gradually dominates the efficiency.
 As a result, the \texttt{+Sorting} and +$\mathtt{Q_{F}}$ play a more important role in acceleration.
-Similarly, Figure~\ref{subfig:search_N} shows that the efficiency is dominated by the quality measurement when $N$ is small and is gradually dominated by the distance computation with $N$ increases.
+Similarly, \zy{Fig.~\ref{subfig:search_N}} shows that the efficiency is dominated by the quality measurement when $N$ is small and gradually dominated by the distance computation with $N$ increases.
 The acceleration techniques for these two steps are always complementary with each other.

-It is also worth noting that the time of all competitors is nearly \textit{in direct proportion to} $|\mathcal{SC}|$, as shown in Figure~\ref{subfig:search_SC}.
-The result is consistent with our analysis in Section~\ref{protocol_discussion} that the time for securely \textit{finding the top-$K$ candidates} (Algorithm~\ref{alg:fedss_bs} Line 10), which has a complexity of $O(K\cdot |\mathcal{SC}|)$, is \textit{negligible} compared to the time of distance computation and quality measurement.
+It is also worth noting that the time of all competitors is nearly \textit{in direct proportion to} $|\mathcal{SC}|$, as shown in \zy{Fig.~\ref{subfig:search_SC}}.
+The result is consistent with our analysis in Sec.~\ref{protocol_discussion} that the time for securely \textit{finding the top-$K$ candidates} (Algorithm~\ref{alg:fedss_bs} Line 10), which has a complexity of $O(K\cdot |\mathcal{SC}|)$, is \textit{negligible} compared to the time of distance computation and quality measurement.
 That is why we mainly dedicate to accelerating these two steps.

-{ \textbf{Effectiveness of the trade-off strategy.} We investigate the effectiveness of the F-stat-based protocol in \textit{trading off TSC accuracy and the protocol efficiency.} Specifically, we evaluate both the accuracy and the federated shapelet search time for the two versions of \texttt{FedST} that adopt either the prior $Q_{IG}$ (\texttt{FedST-$\mathtt{Q_{IG}}$}) or the more efficient $Q_{F}$ (\texttt{FedST-$\mathtt{Q_{F}}$}).
-The experiments are conducted using 97 UCR datasets with the same setting as Section~\ref{exp:accuracy}.
-Both the $\Pi_{DP}$-based and the sorting-based speedup methods are adopted. }
+\textbf{Effectiveness of the trade-off strategy.} We investigate the effectiveness of the F-stat-based protocol in \textit{trading off TSC accuracy and the protocol efficiency.} Specifically, we evaluate both the accuracy and the federated shapelet search time for the two versions of \texttt{FedST} that adopt either the prior $Q_{IG}$ (\texttt{FedST-$\mathtt{Q_{IG}}$}) or the more efficient $Q_{F}$ (\texttt{FedST-$\mathtt{Q_{F}}$}).
+The experiments are conducted using 97 UCR datasets with the same setting as Sec.~\ref{exp:accuracy}.
+Both the $\Pi_{DP}$-based and the sorting-based speedup methods are adopted. \zy{We also provide the search time of the straightforward MPC-based protocol (\texttt{MPC}), and the non-private algorithms where $P_0$ directly uses the data of all parties (\texttt{NP-$\mathtt{Q_{IG}}$} and \texttt{NP-$\mathtt{Q_{F}}$}).
+They can be seen as the upper and lower bounds of the federated shapelet search time.
+Since \texttt{MPC} is quite slow, we restrict the maximum running time for a dataset to one week and ignore the cases running out of the time.}